msakai/bnn-verification/miplib2024_submission/additional_files/README.md

 This dataset consists of MILP instances for finding minimal perturbation adversarial examples of BNNs (binarized neural networks).

-The authors have previously submitted similar problem instances to Max-SAT Evaluation 2020 [1], and this is its MILP version.
-Detailed information including source code for generation are available at <https://github.com/msakai/bnn-verification/>.
+The authors have previously submitted similar problem instances to [Max-SAT Evaluation 2020](https://maxsat-evaluations.github.io/2020/) [1], and this is its MILP version.
+Detailed information including source code is available at <https://github.com/msakai/bnn-verification/>.

 ## Problem overview